hungphanquocviet/vscode-graph-tool/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the square icon on the sidebar or pressing `Ctrl+Shift+X`.
 3. Search for "VSCode Graph Tool" in the Extensions view search box.
-4. Click on the Install button for the "VSCode Graph Tool" extension by Hung Phan Quoc Viet.
+4. Click on the Install button for the "VSCode Graph Data Structure Tool" extension by Hung Phan Quoc Viet.

 ## Usage